turnerlabs/build-images/README.md

-# AWS CodeBuild Orchestrator Image
+# AWS CodeBuild Application Testing Image

-Alpine image to be used with the CodeBuild orchestrator build.
+Alpine image to be used with the CodeBuild application testing build.